Teaching Undergraduates: A Conversation in Brooklyn

 The conference began as an idea among the organizers, who had gotten to know one another through the Tuning project.
 We thought that a regional conference would introduce the project to historians in the Northeast and allow us to talk about the issues facing history education.
 The goal of the conference was to start a conversation about what history students should know and be able to do upon completion of introductory classes at a community college or completion of a BA degree.

 In the session for department chairs, participants voiced concerns regarding declining enrollments and greater demands for accountability.
 Even more significant, given how heavily many colleges and universities are promoting STEM and business courses, chairs exchanged ideas about different approaches to articulate the importance of history.
 All professions, for example, whether in history, business, or STEM, require a high level of writing skills, critical thinking, and reading.
-Our discipline demands close reading, analysis, and writing, and chairs should work with their local career centers, as well as with potential employers of history students, who require excellent verbal and written communication skills and the ability to analyze and address a problem.
+Our discipline demands close reading, analysis, and writing, and chairs should work with the career center, as well as with potential employers of history students, who require excellent verbal written and communication skills and the ability to analyze and address a problem.

 Participants in the “Recruiting, Retaining, and Transferring History Majors” session discussed strategies for recruiting new history majors in both two- and four-year programs.
 They also discussed ways that faculty can help students stay on a path all the way to graduation, even as they transfer among institutions with different requirements and academic expectations.
 Some faculty suggested that entry-level courses should begin to move away from the coverage model of traditional surveys to include more appealing, specialized courses that teach historical thinking skills.
 Those already involved in Tuning spoke about how helping students learn to talk about the skills they learned in history classes in a language recognized by potential employers can improve retention of majors.
 Some faculty proposed offering mock interviews to help students learn to express their proficiencies more effectively.
 Others stressed the need to scaffold or scale instruction of historical skills in reading and writing during the first two years in order to ensure that both native and transfer majors understand and are prepared to meet expectations for senior-level course work, and thus prevent them from abandoning the major in frustration.
 Finally, faculty emphasized the importance of constant, personal communication among disciplinary faculty at nearby two- and four-year programs to help effect a more seamless transfer of well-prepared history majors.